composer/composer/doc/faqs/how-to-use-composer-behind-a-proxy.md

 ## HTTPS proxy servers

-Composer supports HTTPS proxy servers, where HTTPS is the scheme used to connect to the proxy, but only from PHP 7.3 with cUrl version 7.52.0 and above.
+Composer supports HTTPS proxy servers, where HTTPS is the scheme used to connect to the proxy, but only from PHP 7.3 with curl version 7.52.0 and above.

 ```
 http_proxy=https://proxy.com:443